 Applicant requirements include United States citizenship and a minimum of three years of graduate training prior to the commencement of internship.
-Successful intern applicants to the Psychology Internship Program have completed at least 500 intervention and assessment hours by the time they apply for internship with a grand total of 1,200 hours spent in practicum settings.
+Successful intern applicants to the Psychology Internship Program have completed at least 600 intervention and assessment hours by the time they apply for internship.
 Applicants should be enrolled in an APA-accredited doctoral program in psychology.
-For each track within the program (Neuropsychology Track, Adult Psychology Track), successful candidates will demonstrate experience and a track record of professional interest in the desired domain.
+For each track within the program (Neuropsychology track, Adult Psychology track, Child Psychology track), successful candidates will demonstrate experience and a track record of professional interest in the desired domain.

 A summary of this information is provided below:

 Date program tables are updated: September 1, 2018